expressive-code/annotation-comments/packages/annotation-comments/README.md

 - `(* ... *)` (Pascal, ML, F#, etc.)
 - `--[[ ... ]]` (Lua)

-Tip: Although Expressive Code allows you to use any of the supported comment syntaxes regardless of the actual language of your code snippet, it is still recommended to use the proper syntax to ensure that your plaintext code remains valid.
+Tip: Although `annotation-comments` allows you to use any of the supported comment syntaxes regardless of the actual language of your code snippet, it is still recommended to use the proper syntax to ensure that your plaintext code remains valid.

 Note: Accurately detecting single-line and multi-line comments in all supported programming languages is hard.
 Using full-blown language parsers would significantly slow down processing and increase the bundle size.
-To avoid this, Expressive Code uses a simpler heuristic to check for a surrounding comment whenever a valid annotation tag is found.
+To avoid this, `annotation-comments` uses a simpler heuristic to check for a surrounding comment whenever a valid annotation tag is found.

 ### Annotation tags must be placed at the beginning